Civil rights movement: Voting Rights Act of 1965

 Several whites who had opposed the Voting Rights Act paid a quick price.
 In 1966 Sheriff Jim Clark of Selma, Alabama, infamous for using cattle prods against civil rights marchers, was up for reelection.
 Although he took off the notorious "Never" pin on his uniform, he was defeated.
 At the election, Clark lost as blacks voted to get him out of office.

 Blacks' regaining the power to vote changed the political landscape of the South.
 When Congress passed the Voting Rights Act, only about 100 African Americans held elective office, all in northern states.
 By 1989, there were more than 7,200 African Americans in office, including more than 4,800 in the South.
 Nearly every county where populations were majority black in Alabama had a black sheriff.
 Southern blacks held top positions in city, county, and state governments.

-Atlanta elected a black mayor, Andrew Young, as did Jackson, Mississippi, with Harvey Johnson Jr., and New Orleans, with Ernest Morial.
-Black politicians on the national level included Barbara Jordan, elected as a Representative from Texas in Congress, and President Jimmy Carter appointed Andrew Young as United States Ambassador to the United Nations.
+Atlanta elected a black mayor in 1982, Andrew Young, as did Jackson, Mississippi in 1997, with Harvey Johnson Jr., and New Orleans in 1978, with Ernest Morial.
+Black politicians on the national level included Barbara Jordan, elected as a Representative from Texas in Congress in 1973, and President Jimmy Carter appointed Andrew Young as United States Ambassador to the United Nations.
 Julian Bond was elected to the Georgia State Legislature in 1965, although political reaction to his public opposition to the U.S. involvement in the Vietnam War prevented him from taking his seat until 1967.
 John Lewis was first elected in 1986 to represent Georgia's 5th congressional district in the United States House of Representatives, where he served from 1987 until his death in 2020.

-Watts riot of 1965

-The new Voting Rights Act of 1965 had no immediate effect on living conditions for poor blacks.
-A few days after the act became law, a riot broke out in the South Central Los Angeles neighborhood of Watts.
-Like Harlem, Watts was a majority-black neighborhood with very high unemployment and associated poverty.
-Its residents confronted a largely white police department that had a history of abuse against blacks.

-While arresting a young man for drunk driving, police officers argued with the suspect's mother before onlookers.
-The spark triggered massive destruction of property through six days of rioting in Los Angeles.
-Thirty-four people were killed, and property valued at about $40 million was destroyed, making the Watts riots among the city's worst unrest until the Rodney King riots of 1992.

-With black militancy on the rise, ghetto residents directed acts of anger at the police.
-Black residents growing tired of police brutality continued to riot.
-Some young people joined groups such as the Black Panthers, whose popularity was based in part on their reputation for confronting police officers.
-Riots among blacks occurred in 1966 and 1967 in cities such as Atlanta, San Francisco, Oakland, Baltimore, Seattle, Tacoma, Cleveland, Cincinnati, Columbus, Newark, Chicago, New York City (specifically in Brooklyn, Harlem and the Bronx), and worst of all in Detroit.
+There were only two Black members of Congress from the states of the former Confederacy elected in 1980, and four elected in 1990, but this rose to 16 in 2000.